alexdgarland/KRC/README.md

 b) Are unlikely to be completely idiomatic in any single version of C/C++.

-c) May contain rookie errors.
+c) May contain rookie errors (although hopefully I will be clearing these up as I go!)

-If anyone reading this does have anything constructive to add, feel free to leave a comment.

 AG 04/07/2014